What is Residential Care and is it the right fit for you?

 The Australian Government developed the Charter of Aged Care Rights in July 2019, which you can download here in several languages.
 It gives information about your rights as a user of aged care services in Australia.

-If you would like more detailed information about your rights as an older person, the Legal Services Commission, in partnership with the Office for the Ageing, has developed a guide called Knowing to Know.
+If you would like more detailed information about your rights as an older person, the Legal Services Commission, in partnership with the Office for the Ageing, has developed a guide called Know Your Rights.

 The cost of residential aged care varies from person to person, depending on which home you are moving into, and your own personal financial situation.
 The Government may contribute toward your care costs, and you may be asked to contribute towards them too if you can afford it.
 My Aged Care provides an overview of the costs involved on their website, and we also have an overview on our website, and publish our fees for our homes on each of our residential care home pages.